 Service to Southern Methodist University students, faculty and staff is the primary goal of all libraries at SMU.
 The libraries of the University contain more than three million volumes.
-The fully interactive Web- and Windows-based library catalog system features access to bibliographic records of materials housed in all SMU libraries and hypertext links to other databases, digitized collections and relevant websites.
+The fully interactive Web-based Library Catalog system features access to bibliographic records of materials housed in all SMU libraries and hypertext links to other databases, digitized collections and relevant websites.
+All SMU libraries offer wireless Internet access.

 SMU libraries rank first in total volumes held among non-ARL (Association of Research Libraries) universities in the United States.
-The SMU libraries comprise the largest private research library in the Southwest and rank third within the region in total volumes, after the University of Texas at Austin and Texas A&M University.
+The SMU libraries comprise the largest private research library in Texas and rank third in the state in total volumes, after the University of Texas at Austin and Texas A&M University.
 SMU libraries are one of the greatest assets of the University.